The people who plan, manage, and run the supply chain are critical to a company’s success.

 - Transportation companies

-ONET projects job growth for logistics managers to be on par with average job growth across all industries through year 2016, about 5% to 9%.
+O*NET projects job growth for logistics managers to be on par with average job growth across all industries through year 2029.

 Logistics analysts analyze data from warehousing, product delivery, and supply chain processes and use that data to make decisions to improve logistics processes.

 Logistics analysts work for larger organizations such as manufacturers of consumer goods.
 You might also see them working for logistics companies or specializing in areas such as customer logistics analysis for membership-based retailers, as well as companies that specialize in: